 The London Eye is also located along the River Thames and you’ll find it just down from the Houses of Parliament.
 You can enjoy a ride on the big wheel too which gives you great views over the river and also towards the Parliament.
 See and buy tickets here.

 St Paul’s Cathedral is another must-see.
 The cathedral sits just up from the River Thames with Millennium Bridge connecting the south side of the river (along with Tate Modern).
 Visit the interior and see the High Altar, before heading up to the dome and viewing galleries where you’ll get great views over the city.

-Buckingham Palace deserves it’s own recognition and is of course the home of the monarch.
+Buckingham Palace deserves its own recognition and is one of the homes of the monarch.
 The landmark can get particularly busy but if you head there early morning you could be one of the only people there.
 At certain times of the day and throughout the year you can also get to enjoy the Changing of the Guard.
 This fantastic performance comes with music, marching and is a fantastic experience for anyone visiting London.